My Pedagogic Creed: The subject-matter of education

 Following suit with his other theories, Dewey believes that subject matter should reflect students' real lives.
 Schools focus on too many subjects, which may not reflect the students' actual experiences.
 The child's own activities should determine curriculum.
-For example, students are often given literature lessons at the beginning of the learning experience, when it is the sum of events, making the subject relevant for the end of learning; This gives the student time to shape his or her own views before being told how history or some one else has seen something.
+For example, students are often given literature lessons at the beginning of the learning experience, when it is the sum of events, making the subject relevant for the end of learning; This gives the student time to shape his or her own views before being told how history or someone else has seen something.
 It should be given at the end as a summative reflection.

 We need to let children be constructive and pave their own paths, according to Dewey.
 "I believe that the only way to make a child conscious of his social heritage is to enable him to perform those fundamental types of activity which makes civilization what it is."
 Dewey takes on a constructive point of view.
 He says that at times vocations may be more relevant and should be main subjects.
 In order to learn formal subjects, students need to be relaxed.
 Dewey explains that in order to achieve that, they must be comfortable with what they have learned up to that point.
 All subjects are relevant to life.